antrea-io/antrea/docs/architecture.md

 Antrea Controller API, and installs OVS flows to implement the NetworkPolicies for the local Pods.

-Antrea Agent also exposes REST API on a local HTTP endpoint for `antctl`.
+Antrea Agent also exposes a REST API on a local HTTP endpoint for `antctl`.

 ### OVS daemons